AngelaPogoda/T1A2_Angela_Pogoda/readme.md

 # Current Progress

-I have created text for the index page but have had issues with CSS displaying on the browser.
-I have also noticed that the files in VS Code aren't updating their colours when being modified.
+I have fixed the issues with css due to needing to add capitals.
+I have also added a scss file and need to adjust my logo further as well as the headings.